matt-d-brown/vuemerang/docs/components/chip.md

 Add a nice icon to the chip.

 ::: tip
-Vuesax uses the **Google Material Icons** font library.
+Vuemerang uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
 :::

 <vuecode md center>